 Due Date March 16th.
-Worth 50 points.
+Worth 25% of grade.

 Assignment 5: Implementation, Reflection, and Evaluation

 For this assignment you will develop a paper that describes how you implemented your advocacy plan, including reflection on what worked well, what challenges arose, and how you could improve upon your advocacy for the future.
 Your paper should include: